damocles-unisa/Sigfrid/README.md

 # SIGFRID architecture

 When presented with a set of trigger-action rules derived from various Trigger-Action Platforms integrated within an IoT ecosystem, SIGFRID represents the interactions between these rules by constructing a SIG.
-This construction process involves the use of LLMs queried using distinct prompts tailored for the TAP domain via a prompt engineering methodology.
+This construction process involves the use of LLMs queried using distinct prompts tailored for the TAP domain via <b>T</b>rigger <b>A</b>ction platform <b>P</b>rompt <b>EN</b>gineer (TAPEN), a prompt engineering methodology combining auto and manual prompt editing to streamline crafting effective instructions for querying LLMs in TAP-oriented tasks.
 Subsequently, the Inter-Rule Interference Vulnerabilities Detector is responsible for examining the SIG and presenting the results to the user, enabling informed decision-making.

 <p align="center">
   <img width="600" height="270"